-MUS 337 Conducting for Music Performance Majors 1

-MUS 380 Musical Styles and Forms
+percussion ilicialuic.

-(e) One of f the fo ollowing courses (2 credits):
+(e) One of the following courses (2 credits):

 MUS 410 Jazz History 2

-MUS 419 Baroque Music
+MUS 419 Baroque Music 2

 MUS 420 Music of the 18th Century 2

 MUS 421 Music of the 19th Century 2

-MUS 422 Music of the 20th Century
+MUS 422 Music of the 20th Century 2

 MUS 423 History of Opera 2

-MUS 424 Music, Sexuality, and Gender
+MUS 424 Music, Sexuality, and Gender 2

-(f) One of f the fo ollowing courses (2 credits):
+(f) One of the following courses (2 credits):

 MUS 480 Counterpoint 2

-MUS 484
+MUS 484 Instrumentation and Basic

 Orchestration 2

-Percussion Instruments (50 credits):
+Voice (52 to 64 credits):

-- (a) Private instruction in percussion instruments.
-This requirement must be met by completing 12 credits of Music 155 and 12 credits of Music 355 (24 credits).
-A minimum grade-point average of 2.00 for the 24 credits of Music 155 and 355 is required. - Music activity requirement (8 credits):
+- Private instruction in voice.
+This requirement must be met by completing 12 credits of Music 151 and 12 credits of Music 351 (24 credits).
+A minimum grade-point average of 2.00 for the 24 credits of Music 151 and 351 is required. - Music activity requirement (8 credits):

 All students enrolled in the Bachelor of Music degree program in music performance whose performance area is not piano are required to participate in a major ensemble as designated by the College of Music during each fall and spring semester of enrollment in the program.
 A minimum of 8 credits in courses approved by the College of Music is required.
 Performance majors are required to audition for and be placed into an ensemble within their specific area of expertise, i.e. instrumentalists must audition for instrumental ensembles and voice majors must audition for choral ensembles.
 Students who are enrolled in the music performance major for more than eight semesters are required to complete more than 8 credits to satisfy this requirement.
-However, no more than 8 credits that are related to the major ensemble requirement may be counted toward the requirements for the dearee.
+However, no more than 8 credits that are related to the major ensemble requirement may be counted toward the requirements for the degree.